‘RHOBH’ Star Camille Grammer Tells Fans Denise Richards Lacks Sophistication And Slams Her As ‘Obnoxious’

 While Grammer was only included in a part-time role on The Real Housewives of Beverly Hills Season 9 cast, she seemed to take on a full-time role at the reunion and found herself caught in the middle of the series drama on a number of occasions.

 Although it is unclear which cast members will be brought back to The Real Housewives of Beverly Hills for the show’s upcoming 10th season, a report earlier this month from Hollywood Life suggested that Grammer is hoping to have her role upgraded for the new episodes.
-As an insider explained, Grammer believes she brings a lot to the show and takes her role on the series as a series job.
+As an insider explained, Grammer believes she brings a lot to the show and takes her role on the series seriously.

 While Grammer got on the bad side of a number of her co-stars during Season 9, including Richards, she truly hopes she can take on an extended role for Season 10 and isn’t worried about how her comeback could impact the cast.